Create a datapack

 p = Pack("Hybrid Pack", "Combines MDL and Python", 82)

-# Add functions from MDL
+# Add functions from MDL (placeholder emission; compile MDL separately when mixing)

-for func in ast['functions']:
+for func in ast.functions:

 ns = p.namespace(func.namespace)